pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 occurrence data (TODO cite Baskauf).
 Secondly, to link taxon concepts to the scientific works they were expressed in requires taking the view that they are instances of `frbr:Work`.
-Third, to model some of relationships between taxon concepts, we view them as SKOS concepts as well.
+Third, to model some of relationships between taxon concepts, we view them as SKOS concepts.

-Holding the views of Berendsohn and of Franz, we require that each taxon concept is linked to both a biological name and to a work (i.e. publication, database, etc.), where the circumscriptio is properly defined.
+Holding the views of Berendsohn and of Franz, we require that each taxon concept is linked to both a biological name and to a work (i.e. publication, database, etc.), where the circumscription is properly defined.

 **Def.
 (Taxon Concept):**

+TODO: add comment here

 ```
 <<Biological Systematics Model>>=